billyquith/GWork/README.md

 GWork
 =====

-GWork (pronounced "gw-orc") is a fork of the GUI library [GWEN][gwen].
-It was forked to fix issues with GWEN and add new features.

-## Build
+GWork is an embeddable GUI library with an extensive control set.
+Control rendering is abstracted, and can be implemented by any application wishing to use the library.

-CMake is used to generate the project files.
-A number of rendering backends are
+A number of rendering backends are provided for use, or as an example for your own:
-provided:
  * [Allegro5][al5] (cross-platform).
  * Direct2D (Windows).
  * DirectX9 (Windows).